ibm-cloud-docs/vpc/managing-gpus.md

 {{site.data.keyword.attribute-definition-list}}

-# Managing GPUs
+# Managing GPUs and accelerators
 {: #managing-gpus}

-The GPU-enabled family of profiles provides on demand, cost-effective access to GPUs .
-GPUs  help to accelerate the processing time that is required for compute intensive workloads such as AI, machine learning, inferencing and more.
-To use the GPUs , make sure that you install the appropriate driver and associated toolkit for your workloads.
+The GPU-enabled family of profiles provides on demand, cost-effective access to GPUs and accelerators.
+GPUs and accelerators help to accelerate the processing time that is required for compute intensive workloads such as AI, machine learning, inferencing and more.
+To use the GPUs and accelerators, make sure that you install the appropriate driver and associated toolkit for your workloads.
 {: shortdesc}